EmPollock/Java3-Final-Project/README.md

 ## Chapter 3

-In chapter 3 I learned about :
+In chapter 3 I learned about:

 - The HttpServlet interface
 - POJOs